University of Maryland Medical Center Alcohol and Drug Abuse Program - Baltimore Maryland

 University of Maryland Medical Center Alcohol and Drug Abuse Program - Baltimore, MD

-University Of Maryland Medical Center Alcohol And Drug Abuse Program is treatment facility located at 1001 West Pratt Street, 2nd Floor in the 21223 zip code in Baltimore, MD that offers medication-assisted treatment for addiction.
-It accepts people with co-occurring substance use and mental disorders, adult men and adult women into its treatment service.
-University Of Maryland Medical Center Alcohol And Drug Abuse Program provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program consist of matrix Model, anger management and cognitive behavioral therapy.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program is treatment center located at 1001 West Pratt Street, 2nd Floor in the 21223 zip code in Baltimore, MD that offers medication-assisted substance use treatment.
+It accepts adult men, people with co-occurring substance use and mental disorders and adult women into its treatment service.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription to young adults and adults.
+Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program consist of cognitive behavioral therapy, brief intervention and substance use counseling.

 Address: 1001 West Pratt Street, 2nd Floor, Baltimore, MD 21223